-It’s important to note that the capital gains tax system and requirements are constantly changed by the government.
-The calculations involved can be complex and so we advise you to speak to a property tax expert before you begin the process of renting out your house.
+It’s important to note that the government constantly changes the capital gains tax system and requirements.
+The calculations involved can be complex, and so we advise you to speak to a property tax expert before you begin the process of renting out your house.

 Let to Buy is the term used when a homeowner lets out their current property so that they can purchase and eventually move into a new one.
 If you’re unable to sell your home or you’ve found a new property you can’t wait to move into, then let to buy could be the better option for you.